techfromsage/tripod-php/README.md

 * You require high performance graph datastore
 * ...and the number of high performance complex queries required by your application is low (you'd be surprised how few complex queries an application might need)
 * ...and the balance of your read/writes are in the order of >10:1
+* ...your datasets are probably in the range of no more than 100MT each (we've not tested beyond this)

 Why/when shouldn't I use this?
 ----